 We also keep two issues a year open: no theme and no expectations.
 Most of our unsolicited articles go into a “General Submissions” list that we hold for these issues.
 Sometimes a choice is easy: we’ll get a blockbuster article that we know we just have to print.
 But just as often we’ll run some quiet piece of Quaker life that is offered to us without regard to our schedules.

 Since we get a fair number of submissions that don’t fall into an upcoming theme, I thought I’d give some tips for writing unsolicited general articles for Friends Journal.

-- Previous publication: Submissions should not have been published elsewhere.
+- Previous publication: In general, submissions should not have been published elsewhere.
 We don’t want readers opening our magazine and realizing halfway through that they’ve already read the piece.
-This includes publication in online forums including personal blogs.
-We realize ideas sometimes get a first threshing in blog posts but successful articles are almost always written from scratch with print publication in mind.
+We realize ideas sometimes get a first threshing in blog posts, and we’re a little less strict about this than we used to be, but still prefer something written with print publication in mind.

 The next thing to ask when writing or pitching an article to us is “why Friends Journal?”
 There are very few places where someone can write on the Quaker experience and see their work published.
 This scarcity weighs on us as we select an open issue’s mix.
 Authors don’t need to be Quaker, but the piece should have a strong Quaker hook.
 I’m not above doing a control-F on a submission to see how many times “Quaker” or “Friends” is mentioned.
 If it’s just a tacked-on reference because you’re shopping a piece written for another publication, it probably won’t work for us.